UDST/choicemodels/CONTRIBUTING.md

 - Current maintainers will review the code, suggest changes, and hopefully merge it!

-## Incrementing the version number:
+## Updating the version number:

-- Each pull request that changes substantive code should increment the development version number, e.g. from `0.2.dev7` to `0.2.dev8`
+- Each pull request that changes substantive code should increment the development version number, e.g. from `0.2.dev7` to `0.2.dev8`, so that users know exactly which version they're running

 - It works best to do this just before merging (in case other PR's are merged first, and so you know the release date for the changelog and documentation)